-Hemorrhoid tissues play an important role in helping your body eliminate waste.
+Hemorrhoid tissues play a vital role in helping your body get rid of waste.
 Food passes from the stomach through the intestines.
 The waste (stool) then travels through the colon to the rectum.
 It is stored in the rectum until it’s ready to be passed from the anus.
 During bowel movements, hemorrhoids swell with blood and become slightly larger.
 This swelling helps protect and cushion the anal canal as stool passes from the body.
-Once the stool has passed, the tissues stop swelling and return to normal.
+Once the stool has passed, the tissues stop swelling and go back to normal.

-Pressure due to straining or other factors can cause hemorrhoid tissues to remain swollen.
-When this happens to the hemorrhoid tissues in the anal canal they’re called internal hemorrhoids.
+Pressure due to straining or other factors can cause hemorrhoid tissues to stay swollen.
+When this happens to the hemorrhoid tissues in the anal canal, they’re called internal hemorrhoids.
 Swollen tissues around the anal opening are called external hemorrhoids.
 Depending on the location, your symptoms can differ.

 Internal hemorrhoids often happen in clusters around the wall of the anal canal.
-They are usually painless.
+They are often painless.
 But they may prolapse (protrude out of the anus) due to straining or pressure from hard stool.
-After the bowel movement is over, they may then reduce (return inside the body).
+After the bowel movement is over, they may then reduce (go back inside the body).
 Internal hemorrhoids often bleed.
 They can also discharge mucus.

 External hemorrhoids are located at the anal opening, just beneath the skin.
 These tissues rarely cause problems unless they thrombose (form a blood clot).
 When this happens, a hard, bluish lump may appear.
 A thrombosed hemorrhoid also causes sudden, severe pain.
 In time, the clot may go away on its own.
 This sometimes leaves a “skin tag” of tissue stretched by the clot.

 Pain or a burning sensation

 Feeling of blockage or fullness in the rectum during bowel movements

 Itching around the anus